iTwin/iTwinUI/.changeset/tricky-seas-appear.md

 "@itwin/itwinui-react": patch
 ---

-Updated the date pickers to in `tableFilters.DateRangeFilter` to _not_ display dates outside the current month.
+Updated the date pickers in `tableFilters.DateRangeFilter` to _not_ display dates outside the current month.